hyperonecom/h1-cli/docs/website.md

 ## h1 website tag add

-Add a tag to website
+Add a tag to Website

 ### Syntax